-The BIM Champion/Manager for each organization on the project team plays a critical role communication and information and will influence the sharing, success of the project in either a positive or a negative way.
-It is beneficial to require each project team to designate an individual to operate as the BIM Champion for the project.
+The BIM Champion/Manager for each organization on the project team plays a critical role in communication and information sharing, and will influence the success of the project in either a positive or a negative way.
+It is CASE STUDY EXAMPLE: US Army Corps of Engineers For projects implementing BIM for the United States beneficial to require each project team to designate an individual to operate as the BIM Champion for the project.
 They will serve as the primary BIM contact and will be the responsible party for each of the project team's BIM coordination needs, well as as supporting development and revision of the BIM Project Execution Plan.
 Some responsibilities potential may include: